 James called Susan, arranging for she and Chris to go to the school the following day.
 I am ecstatic.
-Janah’s description of the school sounds perfect for us.
+Janah’s description of the school sounds perfect.

-Susan and Chris showed up with us at the agreed upon time.
-Janah introduced everyone.
-Lacy Chapman gave an abbreviated version of her standard meeting the parents speech.
-Tuition was discussed, and while it was pricey, forty five thousand a year, easily the highest in Manhattan.
+Susan and Chris show up with us at the agreed upon time.
+Janah introduces everyone.
+Lacy Chapman gives an abbreviated version of her standard meeting the parents speech.
+Tuition is discussed, and it's pricey, forty five thousand a year, easily the highest in Manhattan.
 There is no boarding, but food is included, it is well within Susan’s growing means.

 Lacy had substantial financial backing from her father, a wealthy real estate developer.
 Her reticence arose from the adolescent shock she’d received when a girl killed herself.
 Revealing her closely held pain to Janah had helped release her emotionally.
 Until then, she had remained very much to herself.
 She ran an excellent school, in part because she knew the torment some of the sensitive girls she enrolled might find at other schools.
 That personal wound and her subsequent dedication to her students also kept her from social entanglements.
 She was living her life, owning and running a highly specialized school.
 She provided a place for girls whose very talent and intelligence made other school environments difficult and stifling.
 Chapmans girls could survive anywhere, they would never thrive in the mass production atmosphere of most schools, particularly the egomaniacal cacophony of many Manhattan private schools.

-Lacy Chapman, now 34, decided 6 years earlier to give herself a new start in New York.
+Lacy decided six years earlier to give herself a new start in New York.
 She watched how her dad thrived in the rough and tumble of the commercial real estate business.
 She wasn’t a glad hander, nor did she smile mindlessly.
 Behind that was a more feminine sensitivity.
 The combination served her well when she began the complex process of opening an exclusive private school in competitive Manhattan.
-The first two years there were a dozen adolescent girls she taught personally along with three other instructors.
-Then the concept caught on, now there were over a hundred students, and Lacy found herself rejecting more than she took.
+The first two years there were a dozen students she taught personally along with three other instructors.
+Then the concept caught on, now there were over a hundred, and Lacy found herself rejecting more than she took.